mikeoverbay/MO-Editor/README.md

 ## BACKUP your files before editing them!

-The editor will create a backup when you load a .mo file and change the extension to .mo_BU You can load the backups in MO but it will save back over the original .mo The .mo_BU will never be over written.
+The editor will create a backup when you load a .mo file and change the extension to .mo_BU<br/>
+You can load the backups in MO but it will save back over the original .mo<br/>
+The .mo_BU will never be over written.<br/>

 ### How this works:

-The .mo files are used to translation to different languages.
+The .mo files are used to translate to different languages.<br/><br/>
-MO Editor allows you to search and replace the text in these files as seen on screen.
+MO Editor allows you to search and replace the text in these files as seen on screen.<br/>
-You should be able to edit any text that's in the game using MO Editor.
+You should be able to edit any text that's in the game using MO Editor.<br/>
-The ones you will probably will what to edit are the nation_tankmen.mo files.
+The ones you will probably will what to edit are the nation_tankmen.mo files.<br/>
-Not only can you change the name of the characters, you can also change any string in the file.
+Not only can you change the name of the characters, you can also change any string in the file.<br/>
-You could change "Commander" to "Big Cheese"
+You could change "Commander" to "Big Cheese"<br/>

 ### You will need to reload the WoT Client for any changes to be seen!